wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     $ cd c4lj-dentographs

 The last step is to set your R working directory to this same `c4lj-dentographs` directory.
 Either run R at the command line in that directory, or, if you're using RStudio, use Tools | Set Working Directory in the menu bar.

+## The data

+[Data files to replicate the examples](http://hdl.handle.net/10315/10024) are all available in my library's institutional repository.
+Download the !!! four files there to the `c4lj-dentographs` directory.
+They are all compressed with `gzip` so you will need to uncompress each before it can be used, for example:

+    $ gunzip utoronto-949.txt.gz

 # Call numbers